 Instant Pot Clam Chowder is a quick and easy way to make this comforting seafood stew.
 As a New England native I grew up on chowder.
 We do love clams around here.
 As a kid we even dug them ourselves at the beach for that evening's dinner.

 While harvesting clams and enjoying homemade clam cakes and chowder may sound idyllic, the pot of chowder always seemed to take forever to finish cooking.
-It was torture, because my mom didn’t make the clam cakes until the chowder was done.
+It was frustrating to wait, because my mom didn't make the clam cakes until the chowder was done.
 After a day at the beach digging up the clams, we were eager to reap the reward.

 While chowder can also be easily made in a slow cooker, the electric pressure cooker speeds the cooking right up!
 We want chowder and we want instant gratification...lol